 LTV & LTV:CAC ratio

-Customer lifetime value (LTV) is the total value a customer generates over the relationship; the LTV:CAC ratio compares it to acquisition cost.
-For marketers, LTV is a bidding input, not a finance vanity metric.
+Customer lifetime value (LTV) is the total value a customer generates over the whole relationship; LTV:CAC divides it by the cost to acquire that customer.

 Kay Vink